 Also, we don’t use citric acid, or campden tablets, or acid blends, or hydrometers or any other modern equipment.
 The wine tastes a lot better when it’s made the way our ancestors did, maybe even the way people in Jesus time did.
 Natural homemade ginger wine!
 Or not, maybe he just has natural grape or raisin wine. 😉

-This ginger wine is a version of the East Indian wine that I’ve modified to lessen the sugar while maintaining the strength.
+This ginger wine is a version of the traditional wine that I’ve modified quite a bit to lessen the sugar while maintaining the strength.

 What do you need to make ginger wine at home?